iljoong/vmss-vipswap/README.md

 - create two nics on VM instance
 - create two backend pools, say `pool0` (slot0/nic0 and slot1/nic1) and `pool1` (slot1/nic0 and slot0/nic1)
   - e.g pool0 - VMSS slot0 with primary nic, VMSS slot1 with secondary nic
-- Azure does not assign a default gateway to secondary nic, see [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/multiple-nics#configure-guest-os-for-multiple-nics)
+- Since Azure does not assign a default gateway to secondary nic, set default gateway for secondary nic. see [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/multiple-nics#configure-guest-os-for-multiple-nics)

+For more information, please refer additioanl [README.md](./terraform/multinic/README.md)

 ## Application

 In order to VIP swap, application must implement `/api/ping` endpoint and it returns 200 or 404 depends on VMSS slot.

-Here is how it implements.
+Here is how it's implemented.
 - VM instance get a slot name from hostname when initializing.
 - Using IMDS to get the hostname and parse the slot name from it.
-    - You can your naming covention and parsing logic to get the right slot name.
+    - You can use your own naming covention and parsing logic to get the right slot name.
 This example use `workload-prod-vmss-slot0` as a VMSS name.
 - For dotnet, use [Singleton DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1) to get slot name one time only.

 ## Prep

 1. Package sample app by running `build.ps1`.
 2. Build VM image using `packer`.
-3. Update `terraform\variabriables.tf` and run `terraform apply` to create a test environment.
+3. Update `terraform\variables.tf` and run `terraform apply` to create a test environment.

 ## Test

 For simple test, use `curl` to call api and swap VIP by changing healthprobe. (`/api/ping?slot=slot0` -> `/api/ping?slot=slot1`)

 ```
-for i in {1..1000}; do out=$(curl -s --connect-timeout 2 -m 2 <app_ip>/api/test); t=$(date '+%H:%M:%S'); echo "$t $out"; sleep 1s; done
+for i in {1..1000}; do out=$(curl -s --connect-timeout 2 -m 2 <app_vip>/api/test); t=$(date '+%H:%M:%S'); echo "$t $out"; sleep 1s; done
 ```

 You'll see changing slot without downtime.